jedcrandall/jedcrandall.github.com/courses/cse365fall2021/hw1rest.md

 to logistical errors but you really need to start keeping up with the course.
 Homework 2 will be assigned very soon and overlap with homework 1, so the sooner you get homework 1 done the better.

+### I sent you my homework 1.2 or 1.3 by email and/or did the extra credit for 1.1

+You'll need to resubmit 1.2 or 1.3 through the Google form.
+I received too many such emails to manually grade them all.
+I haven't yet graded the extra credit for 1.1, but will.